pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 ```

 ### MacVendorEnrich
-The MacVendorEnrich allow us enrich streams with information about Mac vendors internally the enricher uses database in order to determine the mac vendor.
+The MacVendorEnrich allows us enrich streams with information about Mac vendors internally the enricher uses database in order to determine the mac vendor.

 ```json
 {